bocke/bocke/README.md

 ### AI-Assisted Development Experiments

 Over the past year I’ve been experimenting with AI-driven development.
-It’s a long topic and I have plenty of thoughts about it, but here’s the short version: AI isn’t replacing developers anytime soon, but it can be genuinely helpful — especially on smaller, well-defined tasks.
+It’s a long topic and I have plenty of thoughts about it, but here’s the short version: AI isn’t replacing developers anytime soon, but it can be genuinely helpful, especially on smaller, well-defined tasks.

 To test this properly, I tried building a bunch of different things with AI support: text editors (console and GUI), file managers, a man-page viewer, a small Markdown authoring tool, and a few other utilities.
 I also experimented with using AI to debug code, add new features, adapt existing projects, and even generate shell scripts (which works, but you really have to double-check everything).